15 Shows Like Brooklyn Nine-Nine You Need To See

 The long-running series "High Maintenance" has a genius premise for its anthology-style format as every episode unfolds in Brooklyn.
 Each episode spotlights a different set of individuals in the borough soliciting a local marijuana dealer, known simply as The Guy, who visits them to deliver his goods.
 This makes many of the installments relatively standalone vignettes, incorporating their own level of comedy and drama to varying degrees.
 "High Maintenance" operates as a set of character studies, loosely linked by the presence of The Guy as the de facto facilitator to these poignant stories.

 "High Maintenance" started out as a webseries on Vimeo for its first six seasons, with shorter episodes that took greater advantage of the platform.
 After moving to HBO for its final four seasons, concluding in 2020, "High Maintenance" evolved into the standard 30-minute format.
 This change didn't hinder the show's quality, with the series organically evolving with the heightened production budget.
-Heartwarming, heartbreaking, and hilarious in equal measure, "High Maintenance" is an understated humanistic masterpiece.
+Heartwarming, heartbreaking, and hilarious in equal measure, "High Maintenance" is an understated humanistic masterpiece that's available for you to stream on Max.